 J O R D A N S Ö D E R B E R G M I L L S

 Jordan Söderberg Mills is an interdisciplinary artist working in installation, sculpture, and design objects.
-The work plays with the borders of physical and digital realities by "hacking" visual perception through physics and the mechanics of vision.
+The work plays with the borders of physical and digital realities by "hacking" visual perception, challenging physics and the mechanics of vision.

 JSM was born in Ontario, Canada, and studied Art History at Trinity College at the University of Toronto, followed by Architecture at the Universidad Diego Portales, in Santiago, Chile.

 He apprenticed as a blacksmith with master sculptor Francisco Gazitua in the foothills of the Andes and has recently completed a Master's Degree at Central Saint Martins in London, United Kingdom.

 Söderberg Mills has given workshops for Tate Britain, and exhibited with the Victoria and Albert Museum, Blythe House, the London Design Festival, and has work in the permanent collection of the Museo Nacional de Bellas Artes in Santiago, Chile.
 He has recently completed projects for The Power Plant, AGO, The Design Exchange and Frame Magazine at Salone del Mobile in Milan.

 Soderberg Mills' studio practice is based in Toronto (Canada,) and Santiago (Chile.)